Skip to Main Content

 What are Course Reserves?

-The library also provides other materials, such as graphing calculators (which can be checked out for a whole semester!) and other books, with the goal of helping students meet their educational needs without incurring financial burden.
+The library also provides other materials, such as graphing and scientific calculators (which can be checked out for a whole semester!) and other books, with the goal of helping students meet their educational needs without incurring financial burden.
 These items, as well as the library's general collection of books and videos, are available to students without cost.

 Course reserves and other library items can be checked out both from the Aptos main campus library as well as from the Watsonville campus and our satellite locations.
 Most items are housed in the Aptos campus main library.